 - When your control panel was armed or disarmed

-- When the smart lock was unlocked or locked
+- When the Yale Smart Lock was unlocked or locked

 - When cameras detected movement